castle-engine/cge-www/README.md

   You can uncomment special lines in `scripts/make_tags.sh` to delete tags beforehand, to set new ones.
   But it would be best if Jenkins would build tags.

+- Publish releases

 - Update the URLs:
-  - view3dscene links in htdocs/view3dscene.php
+  - view3dscene links in htdocs/view3dscene.php (see lower about "how to update www content")

   After:
   - Download and compare are the files the same.